Frequently Asked Questions

 Jabber is the original open instant messaging (IM) technology, invented by Jeremie Miller in 1998 and formalized as the Extensible Messaging and Presence Protocol (XMPP) by the IETF as an Internet Standard for messaging and presence.

-Jabber.org is a free messaging service run by volunteers since 1999 and hosted at USSHC in Iowa, USA.
+Jabber.org is a free messaging service run since 1999 and sponsored by JMP.chat.

-There are many other Jabber/XMPP services on the Internet, so you might try to create an account at one of them because automated account creation is currently disabled at the Jabber.org messaging service.
-From August to November of 2017 we ran an experiment with manual account creation (Peter Saint-Andre wrote a brief report in this blog post).
-Based on the results of that experiment, we plan to implement automated account creation (though perhaps invitation-only) sometime in 2023.
+There are many other compatible services on the Internet, so you might try to create an account at one of them because automated account creation is currently disabled at the Jabber.org messaging service.

-You can use your Jabber.org account with any of the dozens of free messaging clients that support the XMPP standard (a list is here).
+You can use your Jabber.org account with any of dozens of free compatible apps (a list is here).

 If you haven't forgotten your password, it might be that the service is temporarily offline.
-Please check the website for notices.
+Please check the status page.

 If you have lost your password for the Jabber.org messaging service, please send an email message to Peter Saint-Andre with a subject of "Lost Password", and provide the following information: